 - If you have missed a payment or three already, many creditors agree to re-age your account.
 This can help the account show current on your credit reports moving forward.

-How does a consumer credit counseling service affect my credit score?
+Does consumer credit counseling affect my credit score?

 When you enroll in a debt management repayment plan with a credit counselor, your accounts will be permanently closed by the credit grantor.
 Closing accounts can have a slight impact on your credit score (dropping only a couple points).
 If you want to be proactive you can close the accounts yourself before you enroll with a credit counseling company.